Mosul: Painting

 The so-called Mosul School of Painting refers to a style of miniature painting that developed in northern Iraq in the late 12th to early 13th century under the patronage of the Zangid dynasty (1127–1222).
 In technique and style the Mosul school was similar to the painting of the Seljuq Turks, who controlled Iraq at that time, but the Mosul artists had a sharper sense of realism based on the subject matter and degree of detail in the painting rather than on representation in three dimensions, which did not occur.
 Most of the Mosul iconography was Seljuq—for example, the use of figures seated cross-legged in a frontal position.
 Certain symbolic elements, however, such as the crescent and serpents, were derived from the classical Mesopotamian repertory.

 Most Mosul paintings were manuscript illustrations—mainly scientific works, animal books, and lyric poetry.
-A frontispiece painting, now held in the Bibliothèque nationale, Paris, dating from a late 12th century copy of Galen's medical treatise, the Kitab al-diriyak ("Book of Antidotes"), is a good example of the earlier work of the Mosul school.
+A frontispiece painting, now held in the Bibliothèque nationale, Paris, dating from a late 12th century copy of Galen's medical treatise, the Kitāb al-Diryāq ("Book of Antidotes"), is a good example of the earlier work of the Mosul school.
 It depicts four figures surrounding a central, seated figure who holds a crescent-shaped halo.
 The painting is in a variety of whole hues; reds, blues, greens, and gold.
 The Küfic lettering is blue.
 The total effect is best described as majestic.

 Another mid-13th century frontispiece held in the Nationalbibliothek, Vienna, to another copy of the same text suggests the quality of later Mosul painting.
 There is realism in its depiction of the preparation of a ruler's meal and of horsemen engaged in various activities, and the painting is as many hued as that of the early Mosul school, yet it is somehow less spirited.
 The composition is more elaborate but less successful.
 By this time the Baghdad school, which combined the styles of the Syrian and early Mosul schools, had begun to dominate.
 With the invasion of the Mongols in the mid-13th century the Mosul school came to an end, but its achievements were influential in both the Mamluk and the Mongol schools of miniature painting.

 Education

-Mosul has several universities and colleges.
-These include the University of Mosul, which is the largest university in Mosul, Ninevah University, Al-Hadbaa University College, and the Northern Technical University.
+The University of Mosul is the largest university in Mosul.
+Other schools of higher education include Ninevah University, Al-Hadbaa University College, and the Northern Technical University.

-Mosul also has multiple highschools some of which are coeducational while others are gender segregated.
+Mosul also has multiple high schools some of which are coeducational while others are gender segregated.
 These include but are not limited to: